What is VAT exemption (and who does it apply to?)

 Reduced rate items

-- Power (electricity, gas and fuel) for domestic and residential use or for non-business use by a charity
+- Power (electricity, gas, heating oil and solid fuel) for domestic and residential use or non-business use by a charity

-- Publications such as books, brochures, leaflets, pamphlets and more
+- Publications such as books, magazines, newspapers, brochures, leaflets, pamphlets and more

-- Food and drink, with some exceptions such as alcoholic drinks and ice cream, for example
+- Food and drink, with some exceptions such as alcoholic drinks, soft drinks, confectionery, crisps and savoury snacks, hot food and ice cream

 - Certain animals, animal feeding products, plants and seeds